julianeon/julianeon/README.md

 I'm Julian Martinez, @julianeon on most platforms.

-I'm a software consultant and product support guy living in San Francisco, California.
+I'm a software consultant who also does product support, living in San Francisco, California.

 I did technical support at PagerDuty, Ripple, and Apollo GraphQL (see: [LinkedIn](https://www.linkedin.com/in/julianeon/)).
 After that I worked at my consultancy, Excelsitor, on cryptocurrency projects.